mastefano64/AppMasterDetail/README.md

 }
 ```

+as you can see, it implements the IMasterDetailDto interface and has 2 properties: master and details.

 #### Pagination

 The control supports 2 types of pagination (internal/external):

 1) The data is read all at once and then paginated through an internal navigation bar.

 2) One piece of data is read at a time, passed to the MasterDetail control, and paginated through an external navigation bar.
-An external "datasource" is used, responsible for making the corresponding REST calls.
+An external "datasource" is used, responsible for making the corresponding REST calls (and paginate the data).

 You can enable one or the other mode through the "**typeMaster**" parameter within the configuration (see below) and it can have the following values: "**many**" or "**one**".